 PUBLIC FORECAST EXPLANATION

-the lower to middle 60s, and winds are light southerly.
+from the middle 40s to lower 50s, and winds are light to near calm.
 RKP

 CODED CITIES FORECAST–TYR